The cooling fan relay essentially functions as, the on/off switch for the engine’s cooling fans.

 Most cooling fans use electric motors, that have a moderate to high current draw.
 As a result, using a cooling fan relay, solves this problem.

 When the correct parameters are met, a temperature switch or the computer, will activate the cooling fan relay.

 How Does A Relay Actually Work

 A relay uses a relatively small electric current, that can turn on or off, a much larger electric current.
-A relay is basically an electromagnet; (a coil of wire that becomes a temporary magnet when electricity flows through it).
+A relay is basically an electromagnet.
+For instance, a coil of wire that becomes a temporary magnet, when electricity flows through it.
 You can think of a relay as a kind of electric lever.
-Switch it on with a tiny current and it; switches on (“leverages”) another item using a much bigger current.
+Switch it on with a tiny current and it switches on, another item using a much bigger current.

 Common Failure Symptoms:

 Engine running hotter than normal

 One of the first symptoms commonly associated with a bad or failing cooling fan relay is: